fadden/CiderPress2/FileConv/Doc/AppleWorks-notes.md

  $c0-df: MouseText
  $e0-ff: inverse lower case (map to $60-7f)
 ```
-MouseText is available for use in Word Processor and Data Base files.
+MouseText and inverse text available for use in Word Processor and Data Base files.

-## Data Base ##
+## Data Base Files ##

 The basic file structure is: